Kosenuel/DevOps_CloudEngr-StegHub/17.(Iac)_Automating_Infrastructure_Using_Terraform_2/README.md

 ## 🥇SSL/TLS Certificate

-Before creating load balancers, let us set up an SSL certificate using AWS Certificate Manager (ACM), then create a public hosted zone and the necessary records.
+Before creating load balancers, we will set up an SSL certificate using AWS Certificate Manager (ACM), then create a public hosted zone and the necessary records.

 Create a new file `cert.tf`: